FAQs

 The nurse will take a magnified image for a single mole report using a special camera linked to the dermatoscope which is reviewed and assessed by a remote specialist doctor – recommended for visually abnormal moles, new or changing moles or for an expert second opinion.

-Can I just have one Mole looked at?
+Can I just have one mole looked at?

-It is possible to have a single mole report if you are worried by an abnormal , new or changing moles or wish to have an expert special opinion on a particular mole.
+It is possible to have a single mole report if you are worried by an abnormal, new or changing moles or wish to have an expert special opinion on a particular mole.

-However if you are worried about new or changing moles we recommend a Whole Body Mole Check to ensure that there are no abnormal moles in areas that you cannot easily see or check yourself.
+However if you are worried about new or changing moles we recommend a Full Body Mole Check to ensure that there are no abnormal moles in areas that you cannot easily see or check yourself.

 How can I book these services?